LennieLENNIE

 You've tapped "Major Third" a thousand times.
 So why can't you sing one?

-You sit down at the piano.
-A tune is playing.
 You hear the line you want to play.
 It's right there in your head.

 Lennie makes you sing.